-Research Commissioned by the Red Ensign Group into Social Interaction at Sea at its impact on working practices and mental health and wellbeing has shown that onboard social interaction is important for seafarer mental health and encourages positive relationships between crew, which form an intrinsic part of a strong onboard safety culture.
+Research Commissioned by the Red Ensign Group into Social Interaction at Sea at its impact on working practices and mental health and wellbeing has shown that onboard social interaction is important for seafarer mental health and encourages positive relationships between crew, which form an intrinsic part of a strong onboard safety culture1.
 This research was published by the International Seafarers Welfare and Assistance Network (ISWAN) and the following policy draws heavily on the results of this research.
 The full report can be viewed here.

-Shipowners are asked to consider an ongoing commitment to promote and facilitate on board social programs.
+Shipowners will therefore be expected to be able to demonstrate an ongoing commitment to promote and facilitate on board social programs.
 This means that the leadership on board and ashore should actively and empathetically promote social interaction amongst crew and provide appropriate funding for the provision and maintenance of associated facilities and equipment.